 As the composition of collagen in the bone is not correct, even when there are no fractures there will be other problems connected to the condition; such as the ligaments stretch more easily, joint hypermobility can significantly affect the quality of life as it results in fatigue of many muscle groups.
 As a result, the mobility and performance of ordinary tasks of everyday living are impaired.
 Other symptoms can be; hearing loss, fatigue, joint laxity, curved bones, scoliosis, blue sclerae, dentinogenesis imperfecta (brittle teeth), and short stature amongst other medical problems.

-For more information see our factsheets and films on our information and resources page.
+For more information see our factsheets, podcasts and films on our resources page.